List of Victorious characters: Andre Harris

 Andre Harris (portrayed by Leon Thomas III) is a sophomore and Tori's best friend and mentor at Hollywood Arts.
 Andre is an aspiring musician who loves to perform and write his songs.
 He can play many instruments, including the guitar, keyboard, piano, and the French horn, but prefers the keyboard and piano.
 Andre takes his music seriously and is usually seen playing at all of Tori's performances.
 He is a talented singer and songwriter, having co-written nearly every song Tori has performed.
 He also often gets Tori to be a backup singer for him at his performances.

-Andre is shown to be witty and kind and Tori often relies on him for support in her time of need, and he is always there for her, although she is easily distracted at times.
+Andre is shown to be witty and kind and Tori often relies on him for support in her time of need, and he is always there for her, although he is easily distracted at times.
 Tori often asks him for help or advice.
 He also likes to make jokes, but none of the other characters find him humorous.

 Andre has a grandmother who is mentally unstable.
 He also has a cousin who works as an actor, and an uncle who is a real estate agent, who once sold a house to Kenan Thompson.

 In "Jade Gets Crushed", Andre develops feelings for Jade after they work together on a song for a project for one of Andre's classes and he hears Jade sing beautifully.
 At the end of the episode, Andre tells Tori that it seems that he is breaking up with Jade, but his former crush on Jade is mentioned again in "Tori Fixes Beck and Jade".

 In "Tori Goes Platinum", it is revealed by Andre that singer Bruno Mars is one of his influences to being a musician when he tells Tori, Cat and Jade at Mason Thornesmith's office that he saw Bruno Mars in the men's room and says that Mars is one of his idols.